AwesomesauceLabs/piglet-manual/index.md

   ]
 }
 ```
-: Example edits to a `Packages/manifest.json` file, in order to add
+: Example edits to `Packages/manifest.json` in order to install
-the KtxUnity 1.0.0 package.
-After adding the highlighted text,
+KtxUnity 1.0.0.
+After adding the highlighted text, restart Unity to
-close and reopen Unity in order to install the KtxUnity package into
-your project.
+install the package.

-### Preprocessing glTF Files {#supercompressed-textures-preprocessing-gltf-files}
+### Supercompressing Your glTF Textures

 Most glTF files store their textures in PNG or JPEG format.
 To convert the textures in your glTF files to KTX2/ETC1S or KTX2/UASTC, I recommend using the [gltf-transform](https://gltf-transform.donmccurdy.com/cli.html) command line tool.